rioos2/www.megam.io/getting_started/index.md

 ### Blockchain

-Provides Developers with tools to deploy their own applications stored in private Git, svn, (*public Github*) with any of these platforms Java, Ruby, Nodejs, Scala, Python, PHP, Golang, Rust-lang, C/C++ whilst utilizing blockchain technologies.
+Provides Developers with tools to deploy their own applications stored in private Git, (*public Github*) with any of these platforms Java, Ruby, Nodejs, Scala, Python, PHP, Golang, Rust-lang, C/C++ whilst utilizing blockchain technologies.

 ### Powerful CLI

-Allows users to effortlessly manage their apps, services, and infrastructure with a powerful Command Line Interface(CLI) and a easy to use Graphical User Interface(GUI).
+Allows users to effortlessly manage their apps, services, and infrastructure with a powerful Command Line Interface(CLI).

 ### Security

 #### Identity & Access Management

 Fine-grained access control & integration with built-in roles and permisssion.
-Provide additional spacing using Teams and Organization with more granularity in isolation.
+Provide additional spacing using Origin and Teams with more granularity in isolation.

 Support for multiple identity providers SAML 2.0 and OpenID Connect.

-Import from (LDAP, Active Directory) in Rio OS identity.
+Import from (LDAP, Active Directory) seamlessly into Rio OS Identity.

 #### Secrets